 This latest version comes from Dominik Moll, a French director whose name has risen on the arthouse circuit in the last decade.
 Moll has made a number of fine works, all of which fall within genre lines.
 Molls name took off with the festival hit of his second film, the thriller With a Friend Like Harry/Harry, Hes Here to Help (2000) about a psychopathic childhood friend.
-Moll followed this with the cryptically baffling identity exchange film Lemming (2005) and subsequently News from Planet Mars (2016).
+Moll followed this with the cryptically baffling identity exchange film Lemming (2005) and subsequently the surreal comedy News from Planet Mars (2016).

 Dominik Molls taking on The Monk seems a well-suited match.
 You would have thought that the storys focus on dark psychological matters and twisted sexual relationships would have fit Molls sensibilities like a glove.
 Only it doesnt.
 In fact, Moll appears to have made a conspicuous effort to tame the original story down.
 The tortured sexuality of the book is all missing there is only a single hallucinatory shot of Deborah Francois naked and that is about as sordid as it gets.
 Valerio/Mathilda doesnt ever seduce Father Ambrosio and there are no rape scenes.
 All of the monks lust seems to be something that is merely talked about and occurs off-screen.
 This is such a muted version of the book that there is rarely even the sense that the end the story reaches represents the complete and utter desolation of the monks soul after being tempted and driven insane by his lusts.